If you want a complete 3-day upper/lower/full-body split you can use to build muscle, this page will show you exactly what to do.

 Upper/Lower/Full Body: The Cons

-The main downside with most 3-day routines is that they’re far from ideal for advanced lifters, who typically need a higher volume of training to make their muscles grow.
+The main downside with most 3-day workout splits is that they’re far from ideal for advanced lifters, who typically need a higher volume of training to make their muscles grow.

 And by a higher volume of training, I’m talking about the number of hard sets you do for each muscle group.

-Newbies will often see impressive results lifting weights three times a week.
-But as the months and years go by, you’ll need to ramp up the amount of work you do to keep the gains coming.
+Beginners will often see impressive results lifting weights three times a week.
+But as the months and years go by, and you wave goodbye to the beginner and intermediate stages of training, you’ll need to ramp up the amount of work you do to keep the gains coming.

 FREE: The Muscle Building Cheat Sheet